ghwfluffy/fluffycoin/README.md

 McBucks is my example scenario to help you imagine a fluffycoin loan.
 If McDonald's needed to borrow capital, it could take out a fluffycoin loan.
 They take out a 100 fluffycoin loan that matures in a week, and they receive 100 "IOUs" they call McBucks.
 They could pay their employees and vendors in McBucks.
 To McDonald's they get capital up front, and the employees and vendors trust that McDonald's isn't going to default on their loans, so they accept the payment in McBucks knowing in a week it's as good as being paid in fluffycoins.
 Local businesses that want to entice McDonald's employees and vendors to spend money at their store will offer to accept McBucks, possibly at some small percent markup.

 Another example I like to imagine is supporting small businesses.
 If there is a small business that you believe in, you might accept payment in the "IOU" form as a method of supporting them.
-You could imagine a small business gaining support from other local businesses by getting them to accept their "IOU" sub-coin, and recruiting employees who believe in the business and understand they will be paid in these digital IOUs that will mature over time or be accepted by the supporting businesses.
+You could imagine a small business gaining support from other local businesses by getting them to accept their "IOU" sub-coin, and recruiting employees who believe in the business enough to be paid in these digital IOUs that will mature over time or be spent immediately at supporting businesses.

 ### Social Votes